Techtonica/curriculum/css/css.md

 [Click here to access the instructions for the CSS portion of the recipe-page project](https://github.com/Techtonica/curriculum/blob/master/projects/recipe-page/phase-2-css-prompt.md).
 Please don't move on to the prompts for the other topics yet.

+While removing *style* tag , you should check for [Inline CSS](https://www.codecademy.com/articles/html-inline-styles) contents from the webpage.

+Tutorials for changing and removing style tags is being pprovided in the [CSS slides](https://docs.google.com/presentation/d/1p-IXWxo0NEbZbHQ_Mdoo-A9dlFXqfSPOfW6navfyeTI/edit?usp=sharing)

 ### Check for Understanding

 Instructor will do a code review with each apprentice once they've completed the CSS portion of the project.

+### Guided Practice
+[Learn to Code](https://learn.shayhowe.com/html-css/) HTML & CSS is a simple and comprehensive guide dedicated to helping beginners learn HTML and CSS.Refer to this link for learning [CSS](https://learn.shayhowe.com/html-css/getting-to-know-css/)

 ### Supplemental Resources